 Your Non-Negotiable Checklist

-Pew Research found that 79 percent of US workers now use video conferencing regularly.
+Pew Research found that the pandemic permanently altered workplace communication, making video conferencing a daily reality for millions.
 That means AI agents for remote teams connected to video platforms have access to some of the most sensitive conversations in your organization.
 Treat agent permissions like you treat employee access — principle of least privilege.

 The Adoption Playbook: Deploy AI Agents for Remote Teams in Four Weeks

 Deploying AI agents for remote teams is a change management problem, not a technology problem.
-BCG's research on AI brain fry showed that workers using four or more AI tools had 39 percent higher error rates and 39 percent higher intent to quit.
+BCG's research on AI brain fry showed that workers suffering from cognitive overload had 39 percent higher error rates and a 39 percent higher intent to quit.
 Less is more.

 Week 1: Pick One Workflow